 Comparable attacks on the Court’s legitimacy have occurred in the past—for example, during the New Deal and the Civil Rights Era.
 But they are now playing out under conditions of extreme partisan polarization, waning public trust in our institutions, and an increasingly executive-dominated government.
 Are the attacks on the Court just partisan hysteria—or are there genuine reasons to worry about the Court’s legitimacy?
 What could or should the Justices do to allay those concerns and to restore public confidence in the Court?

 Michael S. Greve is Professor of Law at Antonin Scalia Law School, where he teaches Constitutional Law, Administrative Law, Federal Courts, Legislation, and Conflict of Laws.
 Previously, he was the John G. Searle Scholar at the American Enterprise Institute (AEI).
-Prior to his AEI engagement, Mr. Greve co-founded and directed the Center for Individual Rights (CIR), a public interest law firm specializing in constitutional litigation.
-A prolific writer, Mr. Greve has authored numerous scholarly articles and ten books, including The Upside-Down Constitution (Harvard University Press, 2012).
-Mr. Greve serves as a Board Member of the Competitive Enterprise Institute.
-Mr. Greve received his undergraduate education at the University of Hamburg (Germany) in 1981 and his Ph.D. from Cornell University in 1987.
+Prior to his AEI engagement, he co-founded and directed the Center for Individual Rights (CIR), a public interest law firm specializing in constitutional litigation.
+A prolific writer, he has authored numerous scholarly articles and ten books, including The Upside-Down Constitution (Harvard University Press, 2012).
+He serves as a Board Member of the Competitive Enterprise Institute.
+Professor Greve received his undergraduate education at the University of Hamburg (Germany) in 1981 and his Ph.D. from Cornell University in 1987.